AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/R/README.md

 This folder contains the lintr linter configuration for HQIU R coding style.

+# HQIU R  Coding Style

+The following document provides an overview of HQIU's coding style for R.

+# Purpose

+Maintaining reproducibility and transparency is a core value the Healthcare Quality Intelligence team, and a R style guide can help us achieve that goal.
+Additionally, adhering to the basic rules in this style guide will improve our ability to share, maintain, and extend our analytics when working with R.

+This document is written as a manual for anyone working in the HQIU team, but also as a guide for anyone who would like to write clean and clear code that is meant to be shared.

+# Principles

+* We take a disciplined and practical approach to writing code.
+* We regularly check-in code to Github
+* We believe consistency in style is very important.
+* We demonstrate intent explicitly in code, via clear structure and comments where needed.

 We use the following coding conventions for our R code:

 1. **Variable and Function Names**: